FunderburkM/CMEngineOptionsDocs/3-CreatingYourOwnGameSettings.md

 ![Image](/Resources/Framework/SS_TestGame_Defaults.JPG)

+> **Note**: This entire process has been significantly simplified in v2.1+, where you can now register data by simply marking it SaveGame.

 Now, we'll need to override two basic functions `MakeDefaultValuesToJson` and `SynchronizeData`.
 Make sure that for both of them, you call Super (C++)/Parent (BP)!

 In MakeDefaultValuesToJson, we add the values that we want to be considered as Defaults, so we'll be setting the field `Heroes` to be our struct array.